Much like their more famous ‘war on Christmas’, the Puritans of the early 17th Century also had Easter in their sights.

 “He was the first Stuart historian to make extensive use of churchwardens’ accounts, assembling a sample from 150 parishes in East Anglia and western England.
 He noted … that before 1643 the general pattern was for communions to be held upon great feasts such as Easter, Christmas, and Whitson.
 What surprised and impressed historians most was that 85 per cent of his parishes still did so in 1646, and 43 per cent still held an Easter communion in 1650.
 After this, the proportion rose, and did so still faster after 1657, until by Easter 1660 just over half were doing so.”

-After the fall of the Puritan domination of English politics following the Restoration in 1660, Christmas was restored to the riotous festival we know now.
+After the fall of the Puritan domination of English politics following the Restoration in 1660, the nationwide celebration of Christmas returned to normal.
 Easter, however, never truly recovered.
 Although Easter and the celebration of communion remained at the heart of the liturgical calendar, Cranmer had done his work – the rich tapestry of pre-Reformation ritual and festival was gone.

 What remains – Palm Crosses, Hot Cross Buns, Easter Eggs, “Pancake Day” – is but a faint echo of what was one of the most important festivals of the year.